Blizzard wallops U.S. Northeast, closes roads

 The blizzard left about 10,000 along the East Coast without power.
 Almost 3,500 flights were canceled and officials in Massachusetts and Connecticut closed roads.

-Forecasters warned about 2 feet (60 centimeters) of snow would blanket most of the Boston area with some spots getting as much as 30 inches (76 centimeters).
-The city's record snowfall, 27.6 inches (70.1 cm), came in 2003.
+Forecasters warned about 2 feet of snow would blanket most of the Boston area with some spots getting as much as 30 inches.
+The city's record snowfall, 27.6 inches, came in 2003.

 "We're seeing heavier snow overspread the region from south to north," said Lance Franck, a meteorologist with the National Weather Service in Taunton, Massachusetts, outside Boston.
 "As the snow picks up in intensity, we're expecting it to fall at a rate of upwards of two to three inches per hour."